BigBangData/CoronavirusDataAnalysis/CoronavirusDataAnalysis.md

 ## Data Wrangling and Enrichment {#enrich-link}

-I maintain a static data set of countries and their populations.
-This data is cobbled together with internet searches and [World Health Organization data.](https://apps.who.int/gho/data/view.main.POP2040ALL?lang=en) I use the country's population to calculate two columns: `Count Per 10K` and `New Cases Per 10K` which track the cumulative cases were observed per 10,000 people, and how many new cases.
+I maintain a static data set of countries and their population.
+This data was cobbled together with internet searches and [World Health Organization data.](https://apps.who.int/gho/data/view.main.POP2040ALL) I use countries' population counts to calculate three columns from the original count:

+- `Cumulative_Count` (original) tracks the cumulative count of cases given a status (Confirmed or Fatal), country, and date
+- `Cumulative_PctPopulation` (calculated) percentage of the population the cumulative count represents [cumulative count * 100 / population]
+- `NewCases` (calculated) daily count of new cases [cumulative count - cumulative count previous day]
+- `NewCases_per10K` (calculated) daily count of new cases per 10,000 people to facilitate comparisons [new cases * 10,000 / population]

+I also added two new fields for the shiny app to help compare countries in the same geographical area or of similar population size:

+- `Continent`: coded in alphabetical order (1 - Africa, 2 - Asia, 3 - Europe, 4 - North America, 5 - Oceania, 6 - South America), this field oversimplifies countries spanning multiple continents (i.e., eastern Europe)
+- `PopulationCategory`: (calculated) coded in descending size (1 - over 100 M, 2 - from 10 M to 100 M, 3 - from 1 M to 10 M, 4 - less than 1 M)

 The top rows of the enriched data set for Brazil and the US are: